Ancient Coins

 Ancient Roman coins are a popular coin for collectors, probably because they are plentiful and inexpensive.

-Roman coins from the 3rd and 4th century AD are the most common ancient coins.
+Roman coins from the 3rd and 4th century AD are the most common coins from ancient times.

 When holding one of these ancient biblical coins, one might wonder,